 - Oral piercings

-The dentist or hygienist might also discuss the possible removal of your child's wisdom teeth (third molars).
+The dentist or hygienist might also discuss the possible removal of your child's wisdom teeth (third molars) at the appropriate age.

-A dental X-ray allows the dentist to see detailed images of specific sections of your child's mouth.
-Traditional X-ray film is developed in a darkroom, but a newer technique allows X-ray images to be sent to a computer and viewed on a screen.
+A dental X-ray (radiograph) allows the dentist to see detailed images of specific sections of your child's mouth.
 Various types of oral X-rays are available, including:

 - Occlusal.
 This type of X-ray allows the dentist to see the way the upper teeth and corresponding lower teeth fit together when the jaw is closed.

 - Panoramic.
 This type of X-ray gives the dentist a broad view of the entire mouth.
 This view is often used for a comprehensive assessment of tooth and jaw development.
 It can also help determine the need for orthodontics.